HHRRXX/2022_Fall_ISY5001/README.md

      style="float: left; margin-right: 0px;" />

 ---
+## SECTION 2 : EXECUTIVE SUMMARY / PAPER ABSTRACT
+Book genre classification is one of the popular sections among all NLP areas back in time, and it is widely used in many situations such as libraries, book donation charities, or even simply data-mining programs.
+There are basically three ways of determining the genre of a selected book.
+• Classification with Titles
+• Classification with Contents
+• Classification with Covers
+Do note that the classification with covers can be divided into two sub-classes which are text recognition which ultimately belongs to Natural Language Processing area and Image Classification which belongs to the Computer Vision area.
+On the premise that the current book classification system has been able to effectively classify books according to book information, our goal is to develop a system that can use limited data to classify books as accurately as possible and achieve our goals at a relatively faster speed.
+The system should also be able to read the cover of the book and ’grade’ the book with its cover on scale from 0-4, the score implies the possible degree of popularity of the input book.
 ## SECTION 2 : VIDEO OF SYSTEM MODELLING & USE CASE DEMO
 `Please refer to the video at Github Folder: video instruction`